-Moreover, our experimental demonstration shows that it is possible to successfully validate Boson Sampling even in lossy scenarios, which have already been shown to maintain the same computational hardness of the original problem \cite{Aaronson2016}.
+Moreover, our experimental demonstration shows that it is possible to successfully test Boson Sampling even in lossy scenarios, which have already been shown to maintain the same computational hardness of the original problem \cite{Aaronson2016}.
 Looking forward, it is our hope that when building data-driven (rather than first principles) models for error, cross-validation will be used to report the performance of such algorithms.
 For example, our method had $100\%$ classification accuracy for the training data but had roughly $95\%$ accuracy in the test data.
 Had we only reported the performance of the algorithm on the training data it would have provided a misleading picture of the method's performance for larger Boson Sampling experiments.
 For this reason it is important that, if we are to use the tools of machine learning to help validate quantum devices, then we should also follow the lessons of machine learning when reporting our results.